Certified Short Course Calendar 2025

 Cape TownR 37200

-1. Fundamentals of Community Engagement and Social Impact Management
+1. Fundamentals of Community Engagement (Social Impact Leadership and Stakeholder Relations)

 Course Fee: R19995